vexi99/MusicVisuals/README.md

 [Link to my mix which I featured in this project](https://youtu.be/XuPx7XSoTN4)

 # Instructions
 Basic WASD controls to move Twizz.
 Food is randomly generated on the screen which the user has to eat to gain score.
+The more food eaten the better the visuals get.

 # How it works
 The program is mainly run from the MusicPlayer.java file.
 This file is effectively the main function which calls upon all of the other objects and classes to run them in the right sequence from the draw() method.
 For example we use this draw() method to hold the if statements which cause the program to start rendering background effects once the player gets 10 score: